Understanding the FCC one-to-one consent rule update

 What is the TCPA one-to-one consent rule?

-The TCPA one-to-one consent rule is a regulatory requirement established by the FCC to ensure that consumers provide prior express written consent for receiving marketing communications to each individual seller.
+The TCPA one-to-one consent rule is a regulatory requirement established by the FCC to ensure that consumers provide prior express written consent for receiving marketing communications to each advertiser who will contact them (referred to as “seller” in the TCPA update, often is a lead buyer).

 The FCC one-to-one consent rule was formally adopted on December 13, 2023, and will take effect on January 27, 2025.